-To be honest, the ending is all a bit of a deus ex machina and doesn’t actually make a lot of sense.
+To be honest, the ending is all a bit of a deus ex machina and the plot doesn’t actually make a lot of sense.

-Dominika’s problem was she was supposed to make Nate fall in love with her, so he’d tell her the identity of Marble.
-At the same time, Nate was trying to make Dominika fall in love with him so she’d defect.
+Dominika’s plot goal (or at least the goal imposed on her by Russian Intelligence) was to make Nate fall in love with her, so he’d tell her the identity of the mole.
+At the same time, Nate’s plot goal was to make Dominika fall in love with him so she’d defect.

-The deus ex machina occurs when Marble reveals himself to Dominika as the mole out of nowhere and for no discernable reason.
-That means the conflict at the heart of the story is simply unresolved.
+The deus ex machina occurs when the mole, Marble, reveals himself to Dominika out of nowhere and for no discernable reason.
+That means the conflict at the heart of the plot between Dominika and Nate’s goals is simply unresolved.

 Instead of turning the real Marble in though, Dominika tells the head of Russian intelligence that her uncle is Marble – the evidence being one tumbler with Nate’s fingerprints (which she placed in her uncle’s apartment), a bank account in her uncle’s name (which she opened) and the fake CIA intelligence (which she obtained, not him).
 This is not very much evidence at all.

-Also, Dominika collected those items early in the story, so must have been planning to frame her uncle before she discovered who Marble was, so it doesn’t even matter.
+Also, Dominika collected those items early in the story, so must have been planning to frame her uncle before she discovered who Marble was, so the whole plot thread with Nate is basically irrelevant.

 Luckily, the head of Russian intelligence is an idiot and so falls for Dominika’s transparent attempt to frame her uncle and everyone goes home happy… except for her uncle, who’s dead.

 It never becomes clear if either, or both, of Nate and Dominika were genuine or they were both just attempting to manipulate each other.
 However, the final scene implies they are at the least still in contact.

 Not sure I quite bought the plot, but the ride is entertaining enough.

 Want to Watch It?